The Bankrate promise

 |Q4: October to December||

-As if those categories weren’t enough, Chase Freedom Flex owners earn 5 percent back on Chase Ultimate Rewards travel purchases, 5 percent cash back on Lyft rides (through March 2025), 3 percent cash back on dining and drugstore purchases and 1 percent back on everything else.
+As if those categories weren’t enough, Chase Freedom Flex cardholders also earn 5 percent cash back on Chase Ultimate Rewards travel purchases, 5 percent cash back on Lyft rides (through March 2025), 3 percent cash back on dining and drugstore purchases and 1 percent cash back on everything else.
 The combination of rewards categories makes the Chase Freedom Flex quite unique and lucrative for almost anyone.

 2. Flexible rewards redemptions

-Where some cash back credit cards only let you redeem rewards for a check in the mail or statement credits, the Chase Freedom Flex stands out in this area, too.
-You can redeem your rewards for cash back, statement credits, gift cards, merchandise and even travel through Chase Ultimate Rewards or shopping with points at Amazon or PayPal.
+While some cash back credit cards only let you redeem rewards for a check in the mail or statement credits, the Chase Freedom Flex stands out in this area, too.
+You can redeem your rewards for cash back, gift cards, merchandise, travel through Chase Ultimate Rewards or shopping with points at Amazon or PayPal.

-If you have a premium travel credit card from Chase, like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, that’s even better.
-By pairing cards, you can utilize different rewards cards to maximize points on all your spending and bills.
+If you have a premium travel credit card from Chase, like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, that’s even better.
+By pairing cards, you can use different rewards cards to maximize points on all your spending and bills.
 From there, Chase lets you pool your points in a premium travel card account for better travel redemptions.

-For example, the Chase Sapphire Preferred gives 25 percent more value for your points when you redeem for travel, and the Chase Sapphire Reserve gives you 50 percent more value on these types of redemptions.
-In the meantime, having either card unlocks the option to transfer your points to Chase Ultimate Rewards partners like Air France/Flying Blue, United MileagePlus, Southwest Rapid Rewards, IHG Rewards and World of Hyatt.
+For example, the Sapphire Preferred offers 25 percent more value for your points when you redeem for travel through Chase, and the Sapphire Reserve gives you 50 percent more value on these types of redemptions.
+In the meantime, having either card unlocks the option to transfer your points to Chase travel partners like Air France/KLM Flying Blue, United MileagePlus, Southwest Rapid Rewards, IHG One Rewards and World of Hyatt.

 3. 0% intro APR offer

 The Chase Freedom Flex offers incredibly generous rewards, but that’s not all.
 New cardholders can also benefit from a 0 percent intro APR on purchases and balance transfers for 15 months, followed by a variable APR between 20.49 percent to 29.24 percent.
 This intro APR offer can be helpful if you need to make a large purchase and pay it down over time or if you want to consolidate and pay off high-interest debt.